 Lehman Caves Baker

 It is a cave that consists of more than 300 rocks forming shapes of stalactites, stalagmites, and helictites.
-It is the presentation of elegant structures made up of rocks and some geological filigree covering the walls.
+It is the presentation of elegant structures made up of stones and some geological filigree covering the walls.

 Museums & Exhibitions Off The Strip In Las Vegas